dragonixor/JavaGame/gitPractice/README.txt

 2. Once you have done some work that has been ***TESTED THOUROUGHLY*** to make sure it is ***FUNCTIONAL*** do the following commands:

-	$git add .
+a)	$git add .
-This command adds all your files to the commit stage.
+This command adds all your files to the "pre-commit" stage.
 The space (" ") and the period (".") specifies that you will add all the files.

+Warning: It's generally not a good practice to always add all the files but for our project it shouldn't be a problem.
+If you want to add only one file to the "pre-commit" stage you do this
+	$git add nameOfFile.extension

+Warning: If you want to remove a specific file from the "pre-commit" stage use
+	$git reset fileName.extension

+or use to reset all the added files
+	$git reset

-	$git commit -m"Your initials- A message detailing what you commited to the repo" This command will commit all your changes.
+b)	$git commit -m"Your initials- A message detailing what you commited to the repo" This command will commit all your changes.
 Make sure to always make a message in the format described here and shown above:
 Start with your initials and follow it with the description so we can see who commited what.
 Being concise is highly advised because some people that are also idiots might completely ignore the commit message.

-	$git push
+c)	$git push
 This command updates the repo with the files you have previously commited.
+Notifying your teammates that you pushed something is recommended but if you trust that your teammates are smart enough to pull first, then its up to you if you want to tell them that you accomplished something.